Embryo freezing: What you need to know

-Common side effects from extracting embryos for freezing are typically mild and temporary.
+Common side effects of extraction tend to be mild and temporary.

-There are examples of successful pregnancies that have resulted from eggs that had been stored for up to 10 years.
-There is no long-term research into embryo freezing, because this procedure has only been carried out since 1983.
+There are examples of successful pregnancies resulting from eggs that people have stored for up to 10 years.
+No long-term research into embryo freezing exists because doctors have only been carrying out the procedure since 1983.

-Some countries choose to regulate the length of time an embryo can be stored.
-Freezing and storing embryos is also expensive, and each clinic has its own rules about what happens if a woman can no longer use her own embryos or keep them frozen.
+Some countries regulate the length of time that a person can store their embryos.
+Freezing and storage are expensive, and each clinic has its own rules about what happens if a person can no longer use their embryos or keep them frozen.